WenJyeChai/SolutionDistrict/README.md

 	<img src="segp/project_1/static/SolutionDistrict.png" width="400" />
 </p>

-# About This Project
+# What is Solution District?

 Solution District is a web application that aims to aid researchers in coming up with interesting and new topics for future research.
+This project helps researchers from all fields of study to find and consider relevant topics to be researched before choosing.
+Users shall simply present their topic to the website before proceeding to submit their requests.
+The importance of a topic or a combination of topics is determined by the score calculated by certain algorithms according to the user's preference.

 ## Installing